-Here’s the recipe for a home made natural insect control product (and fungal control too)
+Here’s the recipe for a home made garlic spray – a natural insect control product (and fungal control too)

 - Crush several garlic gloves into a quart of water.
 Alternately, you can blend them into the water.